bogdangrigore/test-coffee-machine-cli/README.md

 1. Clone the repo
 2. Run composer install.
 3. Run php bin/console doctrine:migrations:migrate
-4. Add to your .env file the MACHINE_PASSWORD variable.
-More on that later
+4. Add your .env on the model of the provided dist file

 ## Commands